Last modified: August 31, 2025

 In computer science, a collection (often interchangeably referred to as a container) is a sophisticated data structure designed to hold multiple entities, these could be simple elements like numbers or text strings, or more complex objects like user-defined structures.
 Collections help you store, organize, and manipulate different types of data in your programs.

-A Linked List is a fundamental data structure in computer science, which comprises a sequence of elements, known as nodes.
-Each node in this sequence contains two distinct parts:
+A Linked List is a basic way to organize data where you have a chain of nodes.
+Each node contains two distinct parts:

 Importantly, the last node in the linked list points to a null value, effectively signifying the end of the list.